rackerlabs/support-how-to/content/cloud-servers/view-information-about-available-cloud-servers.md

 product_url: cloud-servers
 ---

 In addition to viewing CPU, RAM, and disk space configuration information for available cloud servers, you can also view disk, I/O, and networking information.
-Use this information to help you decide which cloud server is right for you needs.
+Use this information to help you decide which cloud server is right for your needs.
 You can view the available servers through either the command-line nova client or the Cloud Control Panel GUI.

 ### View server information through novaclient